paulnorthrop/threshr/cran-comments.md

-A patch to fix the NOTEs at https://cran.r-project.org/web/checks/check_results_threshr.html.
+A fix for the upcoming testthat 3.3.0 release

 ## R CMD check results